lucatropea/lucatropea/README.md

 I am Luca Tropea and I am an 19 years-old student based in Italy with a passion for web development.
 In my free time I work as a full-stack developer.

-- 🔭 I am currently working on Etheria.org
+- 🔭 I am currently working on personal projects
-- 📫 How to reach me: info@lucatropea.it, Discord (LucaDZN#0760) or Telegram (@LucaDZN)
+- 📫 How to reach me: info@lucatropea.it